swiftsolves-msft/Community-GuestConfiguration/Sysmon/README.md

 Tags: sysmon, windowsprocess, registry, archive

-Pull down the artifacts and use the following Powershell lines to publish the Guest Configuration as a Azure Policy in yur subscription.
+Pull down the artifacts and use the following Powershell lines to publish the Guest Configuration as a Azure Policy in your subscription.

 PreReqs